-The question that everyone ponders, however silently, at one point or another.
+This question is one that most of us ponder, however silently, at one point or another.
 I know I certainly have.
-It is especially prevalent right now, in a time where tragedy and heartbreak seem to be at an all-time high.
+It is especially prevalent right now in a time where tragedy and heartbreak seem to be at an all-time high.
 We watch others hurt, we experience our own pain, and doubt clouds the concept of a good God.

-The simple answer is, we don’t know “why”.
-However, the crucial misunderstanding here is that we are tying God to a promise He never made.
-God never told us that bad things would not happen.
+The simple answer is that we don’t know “why.”
+But the crucial misunderstanding here is that we are tying God to a promise He never made.
+He never told us bad things would not happen.
 In fact, He told us the opposite.

 “I have told you these things, so that in me you may have peace.
 In this world you will have trouble.
 But take heart!
 I have overcome the world.”
 John 16:33

-We live in a broken, broken world.
-Every time we turn around there is something else unbelievably painful we have to watch, experience, or both.
-Thankfully, we have a God who is bigger than anything we face and can be a shelter even in the worst storms.
+We were not created to be robots.
+People make hurtful decisions.
+The world is not a perfect place, and natural disasters happen.
+Thankfully we have a God who is bigger than anything we face and can be a shelter even in the worst storms.

-We may never know why certain things have shaken us the way they have, but we can cling to the One who will see this, see us, through.
+We may never understand why certain things have shaken us the way they have, but we can cling to the One who will see us through it all.